At least 1,500 nurses in the Philadelphia area may be on the verge of going on strike

 Nurses at Einstein Medical Center and St. Christopher's Hospital for Children, both of which are in Philadelphia, have not reached agreements on new contracts with their parent health groups, according to a November 5 PASNAP release.

-Einstein Healthcare Network owns Einstein Medical Center, while St. Christopher's Hospital for Children is owned by Drexel University College of Medical at Tower Health.
+Einstein Healthcare Network owns Einstein Medical Center, while St. Christopher's Hospital for Children is owned by Drexel University College of Medicine and Tower Health.

 The nurses are primarily striking because they feel they have been "pushed to the brink by unsafe staffing that seriously undermines patient safety," according to the release.

-PASNAP-represented nurses have also officially given 10-day strike notices to St. Mary's Medical Center in Bucks County and Mercy Fitzgerald Medical Center in Delaware County, but both are on the cusp of reaching agreements, the PASNAP spokesperson said.
+PASNAP-represented nurses have also officially given 10-day strike notices to St. Mary's Medical Center in Bucks County and Mercy Fitzgerald Medical Center in Delaware County.
+The Mercy Fitzgerald nurses are still reaching an agreement; the St. Mary nurses are still negotiating, the PASNAP spokesperson said.

 If the two hospitals reach agreements, it will prevent an additional 1,000 nurses from potentially going on strike.

-"The frontline nurses at four Philadelphia-area hospitals have taken steps toward a strike to protect their patients and themselves on the cusp of a second deadly wave of the COVID-19 pandemic," the release said.
+"The front line nurses at four Philadelphia-area hospitals have taken steps toward a strike to protect their patients and themselves on the cusp of a second deadly wave of the COVID-19 pandemic," the release said.
 "The nurses are seeking a commitment to safe minimum staffing levels from each of the four hospitals."

 Maria Plano, a registered nurse at St. Christopher's who is also the vice president of the hospital's Nurses United union, told CNN Wednesday that at her hospital, staffing is "the number one issue.

-"We're in an era of healthcare being run by hedge fund groups," she said.
+"We're in an era of health care being run by hedge fund groups," she said.
 "They don't care about where or how long they run as long as they make them profitable.
 They're not invested in these hospitals."

-Plano said leadership at Drexel University College of Medicine at Tower Health, which owns St. Christopher's, will not sit down with the nurses' union to discuss the contract situation.
+Plano said leadership at Drexel University College of Medicine and Tower Health will not sit down with the nurses' union to discuss the contract situation.

-"The VP of the (Tower Health) union only met with us because we asked," she said.
+"(The CEO of St. Christopher's) only met with us because we asked," she said.
 "Tower's head HR guy had to be on the phone and said he couldn't answer our questions without HR's approval.
-It's really disheartening - they bought this hospital and honestly, I think they could care less about it other than to keep it profitable.
+It's really disheartening -- they bought this hospital and honestly, I think they could care less about it other than to keep it profitable.
 To them, I say, 'shame on you.'"

 An overwhelming majority of St. Christopher's nurses voted to strike, but the union has not yet provided the requisite 10-day strike notice because it still wants to negotiate with Tower Health.

-Note: CORRECTION: An earlier version of this story misstated the ownership of St. Christopher's Hospital for Children and misidentified who met with representatives of a nurses' union to discuss contracts.
-St. Christopher's is owned by Drexel University College of Medicine and Tower Health and the meeting was attended by the CEO of St. Christopher's.